-The Council of Trustees is the Society’s governing body.
-It is ultimately responsible for the management of the Society, setting its strategy and ensuring it meets its statutory purposes and charitable objectives.
+The Council of Trustees is the governing body of the Friends of the South Downs.
+It is ultimately responsible for the management of the Friends, setting its strategy and ensuring it meets its statutory purposes and charitable objectives.

 Council normally comprises up to 12 Trustees with widely varying backgrounds; from conservation, the legal profession, banking, advertising and business.